 The respiratory system can be broken down into two sections, the upper respiratory tract and the lower respiratory tract.
 Let’s focus here on the different structures associated specifically with the upper respiratory tract, labeled in green.

-The nasal cavity is an airway in your nose where air enters and is then moistened, filtered, and warmed.
+The nasal cavity is an airway in your nose where air enters and is then moistened, filtered and warmed.
 The oral cavity is a location associated with our upper respiratory tract where air can enter.
-The oral cavity is kind of like a backup airway if breathing is labored or heavy.
+The oral cavity is like a backup airway if breathing is labored or heavy.

-The pharynx, also known as the throat, is where the nasal cavity and the oral cavity converge together.
+The pharynx, also known as the throat, is where the nasal cavity and the oral cavity converge.
 The pharynx connects the nasal and oral cavity to the larynx.

-The next structure that we're going to label today is the trachea, also known as the windpipe.
-The trachea basically connects the larynx with the bronchi and the lungs, which are a part of the lower respiratory tract.
+The next structure that we're going to discuss is the trachea, also known as the windpipe.
+The trachea connects the larynx with the bronchi and the lungs, which are a part of the lower respiratory tract.
 The trachea is the connective tube between the upper and lower respiratory tract.
 The trachea is a flexible tube that's reinforced with cartilage bands.